joetricot/Git_Lesson_2a_TechCareer/README.md

 Everything we do, that is, any changes we make to the files in `test1` can now be tracked by git. `test1` is a git repo, sometimes you'll hear it referred to as the working directory.

-###  Creating a file in the repo, making some changes, and committing them (instructor demo)
+###  Creating a file in the repo, making some changes, and committing them

 We can create a new file in `test1` by running `touch newfile1.txt`.
 Make sure you're still in the `test1` directory first.